Groupon shares hit new low on Europe concern

 By Alistair Barr

-SAN FRANCISCO Groupon Inc shares hit a record low on concerns about economic weakness in Europe, where the leading online daily deal company gets about one-quarter of its revenue, analysts said on Wednesday.
+SAN FRANCISCO, July 11 Groupon Inc (GRPN.O) shares hit a record low on concerns about economic weakness in Europe, where the leading online daily deal company gets about one-quarter of its revenue, analysts said on Wednesday.

 Groupon was down 5.5 percent to $7.85 during afternoon trading on Wednesday after hitting a record low of $7.72.